tlevine/www.thomaslevine.com/content/!/socrata-genealogies/index.md

 title: Progenies of Nine Socrata datasets
 draft_created_at: 2013-07-18
 draft_kind: article
+twitter_image: screenshot.png
+facebook_image: screenshot.png
+tweet_text: The World Bank (@WBOpenFinances) contract award dataset has been forked 345 times. http://thomaslevine.com/!/socrata-genealogies/
+description: How are datasets are transformed in Socrata, and what can we can learn from that?
+twitter_description: How are datasets are transformed in Socrata, and what can we can learn from that?
+facebook_text: The @World Bank's contract award dataset has been forked 345 times. http://thomaslevine.com/!/socrata-genealogies/
+facebook_title: How are datasets are transformed in Socrata, and what can we can learn from that?
+facebook_description: It's cool what you can do when data analysis is logged and exposed publically over the web.
 ---

 As the Twitters have pointed out, the dataset counts that I presented